Commercial vs Home compostable packaging: One is still a source of pollution!

 How can you recognise commercially compostable products and where can you dispose of them?

-Generally, it also means the brand registered and received a certificate proving that its products are accepted in commercial/industrial composting facilities.
+Generally, it also means the manufacturer has received a certificate proving that the product or material is accepted in commercial composting facilities.

-The commercially compostable certification is also the only way for commercial composting facilities to accept these products in their facilities for full biodegradability.
+Certifications are also the only way for commercial composting facilities to accept and process these products.

 According to the Australian Bioplastics Association,